 “When do I get an eternity ring?” is a question we get asked a lot at Gerard McCabe.
 Swiftly followed by “What exactly is an eternity ring?”
 These are excellent questions, with no hard and fast answers.

 Essentially, an Eternity ring is a token of your eternal love and devotion.
 Also known as an Infinity ring, it is a band that has a continuous line of identically cut precious gems.
-These are usually diamonds and most often the ring is gold.
+These are usually diamonds and most often the ring is gold or platinum.

 The history of the Eternity ring is very interesting.
-Created in the 1960s by the diamond dealer DeBeers, it was aimed at an older demographic.
+Created in the 1960s by the diamond dealer DeBeers, it was aimed at an older demographic to entice them to buy jewellery for a wedding anniversary.
 They ran an advertising campaign with the slogan, “She married you for richer or poorer.
 Let her know how it’s going.”
 Cheeky.

 However, the idea of a ring denoting eternal love actually dates back to a much earlier period.
 The ancient Egyptians believed that the bond of marriage was so strong that it could not be interrupted by death.
 They symbolised their fascination and belief in the afterlife in their art.
 This transpired into their jewellery design too.